Space-Engineers-Modding/modding-reference/_doc/tutorials/tools/3d-modelling/seut/mirroring/troubleshooting.md

 <br><br/>

 ### Rotating the empty to correctly mirror the block on all axi is impossible.
-In some cases it is straight-up impossible to rotate the model in a manner that successfully creates a mirror.
+In some cases **it is straight-up impossible** to rotate the model in a manner that **successfully creates a mirror**.
 This is generally the case when the model is not symmetrical on any axis.
 If this is the case for your model, you will need to define a `Mirror Model`.

 A `Mirror Model` is set up by creating another scene in the same `BLEND`-file, which is then set to the Scene Type `Mirroring`: